-The Redevelopment Plan, as proposed to be amended, will be undertaken to achieve the purposes of the CRL and General Plan Area Plan for Bayview Hunters Point, as set forth by the City and County of San Francisco.
-The following objectives, intended to eliminate physical and economic blighting conditions, were established in conjunction with the PAC and members of the community at large and remain unchanged from the 2006

-Plan Amendment.
-Together with design guidelines and zoning regulations, these objectives will continue to guide the direction of all future development within Project Area B.
+The Redevelopment Plan, as proposed to be amended, will be undertaken to achieve the purposes of the CRL and the Bayview Hunters Point Area Plan, which is part of the General Plan of the City and County of San Francisco.
+The following objectives, intended to eliminate physical and economic blighting conditions, were established in conjunction with the PAC and members of the community at large and remain largely unchanged from the 2006 Plan Amendment.
+Together with design guidelines and zoning regulations, these objectives will continue to guide the direction of all future development within Project Area B. These objectives include:

-- Providing opportunities for participation by owners in the redevelopment of their properties. - Increasing the community's supply of housing by facilitating economically feasible, affordable housing for existing very low-, low- and moderate-income households and residents in the community. - Strengthening the economic base of the Project Area and the community by strengthening retail and other commercial functions within the Project through the facilitation of new retail space, and as appropriate, new commercial and light industrial uses. - Providing public parks and open space. - Administering land granted to the Agency by the State of California consistent with the public trust for commerce, navigation and fisheries ("public trust"), and reconfiguring those lands in a manner that enhances their value for public trust purposes, in accordance with Chapter 203 of the Statutes of 2009 ("Granting Act"). - Retaining existing residents and existing cultural diversity to the extent feasible. - Encouraging participation of area residents in the economic development that will occur. - Supporting locally owned small businesses and local entrepreneurship. - Facilitating emerging commercial-industrial sectors through facilitating improvement of transportation access to commercial and industrial areas, improvement of safety within the Plan Area, and the installation of needed site improvements to stimulate new commercial and industrial expansion, employment, and economic growth. - Facilitating public transit opportunities to and within the Project to the extent feasible.
+- Providing opportunities for participation by owners in the redevelopment of their properties. - Increasing the community's supply of housing by facilitating economically feasible, affordable housing for existing very low-, low- and moderate-income households and residents in the community. - Strengthening the economic base of the Project Area and the community by strengthening retail and other commercial functions within the Project Area through the facilitation of new retail space, and as appropriate, new commercial and light industrial uses. - Providing public parks and open space. - Administering lands granted to the Agency by the State of California consistent with the public trust for commerce, navigation and fisheries ("public trust"), and reconfiguring those lands in a manner that enhances their value for public trust purposes, in accordance with Chapter 203 of the Statutes of 2009 (as amended from time to time, the "Granting Act"). - Retaining existing residents and existing cultural diversity to the extent feasible. - Encouraging participation of area residents in the economic development that will occur. - Supporting locally owned small businesses and local entrepreneurship. - Facilitating emerging commercial-industrial sectors through facilitating improvement of transportation access to commercial and industrial areas, improvement of safety within the Plan Area, and the installation of needed site improvements to stimulate new commercial and industrial expansion, employment, and economic growth. - Facilitating public transit opportunities to and within the Project to the extent feasible. - Providing land, as feasible and appropriate, for publicly accessible open spaces. - Facilitating the preservation, rehabilitation, and seismic retrofitting of historic buildings and other landmarks.

-&lt;sup>3 2010 Draft Redevelopment Plan for the Bayview Hunters Point Redevelopment Project, January 2010.
+&lt;sup>2 Draft Plan Amendment, Redevelopment Plan for the Bayview Hunters Point Redevelopment Project, San Francisco Redevelopment Agency, May 6, 2010, Section 1.2.1.

-- Providing land, as feasible and appropriate, for publicly accessible open spaces. - Facilitating the preservation, rehabilitation, and seismic retrofitting of historic buildings and other landmarks. - Providing assistance towards the improvement of key transportation routes to meet the needs of alternative transportation modes, industrial trucking operations, and emergency operations. - Facilitating the preservation, rehabilitation, and seismic retrofitting of historic buildings and other landmarks. - Eliminating blighting influences and correcting environmental deficiencies within the Project, including, but not limited to, abnormally high vacancies; abandoned, deteriorated and dilapidated buildings; incompatible land uses; depreciated or stagnant property values; and inadequate or deteriorated public improvements, facilities and utilities. - Removing structurally substandard buildings, removing impediments to land development, and facilitating modern, integrated development with improved pedestrian and vehicular circulation within the Project and vicinity. - Redesigning and developing undeveloped and underdeveloped areas, which are improperly utilized. - Providing flexibility in the development of real property within the Project to respond readily and appropriately to market conditions.
+- Providing assistance towards the improvement of key transportation routes to meet the needs of alternative transportation modes, industrial trucking operations, and emergency operations. - Eliminating blighting influences and correcting environmental deficiencies within the Project Area, including, but not limited to, abnormally high vacancies, abandoned, deteriorated and dilapidated buildings, incompatible land uses, depreciated or stagnant property values, and inadequate or deteriorated public improvements, facilities and utilities. - Removing structurally substandard buildings, removing impediments to land development, and facilitating modern, integrated development with improved pedestrian and vehicular circulation within the Project Area and vicinity. - Redesigning and developing undeveloped and underdeveloped areas, which are improperly utilized - Providing flexibility in the development of real property within the Project Area to respond readily and appropriately to market conditions.

 The above objectives continue to frame the Agency's efforts in Project Area B, inclusive of the proposed development in the Candlestick Point Activity Node.
-The development proposed for Candlestick Point is expected to occur over a period of 15 to 20 years, depending on market conditions.
-The Redevelopment Program described in this chapter will facilitate the Candlestick Point development plan, which is part of the CP-HPS 2 Project.
+The Agency's Redevelopment Program described in this chapter will facilitate the Candlestick Point development plan, which is part of the CP-HPS 2 Project.

-B. Description of Candlestick Point Development Project
+3. Description of Candlestick Point Development

-1. Project Overview
+a.
+Project Overview